 These methods merely capture the trade reporting gap.
 This gap can be attributed to misreporting by a specific country only when one assumes that the partner country's reported trade data is correctly recorded.
-For example, Javorcik and Narciso (2008) consider Germany's reported trade data as accurate when exploring the misreporting of its ten Eastern European trading partners.
-Similarly, estimating import under-reporting by India, Mishra et al. (2008) regard the trade data reported by its top 40 trading partners as correct.
-Following a similar assumption, Ferrantino et al. (2012) analyze US imports from China and explore the possibility of exports being under-reported at the Chinese border, while considering the US data as accurate.
+For example, Javorcik and Narciso (2008) consider Germany's reported trade data as accurate when exploring the misreporting of its ten Eastern European trading partners; Mishra et al. (2008) regard the trade data reported by India's top 40 trading partners as correct; Ferrantino et al. (2012) analyse US imports from China and consider the US data as accurate.
 In turn, Ferrantino et al. (2012) propose the possibility of import under-reporting by the US only when the Chinese data are assumed fixed.
-In sum, all these studies have to make an ad-hoc assumption that one side of each trade relationship is correctly reported, whereas the other is not.
+In sum, all these studies have to make an ad-hoc assumption that one side of each trading relationship reports correctly, whereas the other does not.